 - 4.1 A regulated entity must ensure that all information it provides to a consumer is clear, accurate, up to date, and written in plain English.
 Key information must be brought to the attention of the consumer.
 The method of presentation must not disguise, diminish or obscure important information. - 4.2 A regulated entity must supply information to a consumer on a timely basis.
-In doing so, the regulated entity must have regard to the following: - a) the urgency of the situation; and - b) the time necessary for the consumer to absorb and react to the information provided. - 4.3 Where a regulated entity intends to amend or alter the range of services it provides, it must give notice to affected consumers at least one month in advance of the amendment being introduced. - 4.4 Where a regulated entity intends to withdraw a product or service provided to a consumer, the regulated entity must inform the consumer in writing two months in advance of the withdrawal, of the proposed withdrawal and the reason for the withdrawal. - 4.5 Where a regulated entity intends to cease operating, merge with another, or to transfer all or a part of its regulated activities to another regulated entity it must: - a) notify the Central Bank immediately; - b) provide at least two months notice to affected consumers to enable them to make alternative arrangements; - c) ensure all outstanding business is properly completed prior to the transfer, merger or cessation of operations; and - d) in the case of a merger or transfer of regulated activities, inform the consumer that their details are being transferred to the other regulated entity, if that is the case. - 4.6 When intending to close, merge or move a branch, a credit institution must: - a) notify the Central Bank immediately; - b) provide at least two months notice to affected consumers to enable them to make alternative arrangements; - c) ensure all business of the branch is properly completed prior to the closure, merger or move; and

-- d) notify the wider community of the closure, merger or move in the local press in advance. - 4.7 A regulated entity must ensure that, where it communicates with a consumer using electronic media, it has in place appropriate arrangements to ensure the secure transmission of information to, and receipt of information from, the consumer. - 4.8 A regulated entity must ensure that the font size used in all printed information provided to consumers is: - a) clearly legible, and - b) appropriate to the type of document and the information contained therein.
+In doing so, the regulated entity must have regard to the following: - a) the urgency of the situation; and - b) the time necessary for the consumer to absorb and react to the information provided. - 4.3 A regulated entity must ensure that, where it communicates with a consumer using electronic media, it has in place appropriate arrangements to ensure the security of information received from the consumer and the secure transmission of information to the consumer. - 4.4 A regulated entity must ensure that the font size used in all printed information provided to consumers is: - a) clearly legible, and - b) appropriate to the type of document and the information contained therein. - 4.5 When a regulated entity publishes a notice regarding a change in interest rates, the notice must state the old rate and the new rate and the date from which the changes will apply.